tiberiuichim/presentations/volto-slate-advanced/slides.md

 - hit enter in the middle of a block it will split the block in two
 - unless you're in a list
 - backspace at the beginning of a line joins it with the previous block
+- ...

-And because the basic slate block becomes the immediate interface for other functionality, we're also providing additional functionality:
+And because the basic slate block becomes the default UI for interaction, we're also providing additional functionality:

 - when pasting HTML, it converts it to Volto blocks: multiple paragraphs as multiple Volto blocks, images transformed to Volto image blocks, tables to